Ohashi1409/Ohashi1409/README.md

 Hi, my name is João Ohashi, and I'm a computer science student in my fourth semester at ***Federal University of Pernambuco (UFPE)***

 I love to explore new tools and technologies, always trying to understand them better and how to use it properly.
 Also, I love to challenge myself with new and challenging problems, so that I can improve the professional I'm trying to be and engage in new projects.
-My current interests include **software development, data science, and creating efficient, user-focused solutions.**
+I'm passionate about technology and about learning new habilities.
+My current interests include **software development, data analytics, and developing efficient, user-focused solutions**

 Feel free to explore my repositories and contact me 💬